Luka-Didham/GeoMapper/README.md

 in IntelliJ IDEA 2021.

 To manually compile from the command line run

-$ kotlinc GeoMapMaker.kt -include-runtime -d GeoMapMaker.jar
+`kotlinc GeoMapMaker.kt -include-runtime -d GeoMapMaker.jar`

-$ java -jar GeoMapMaker.jar
+`java -jar GeoMapMaker.jar`

 After the programs runs it will prompt you to select mode by entering an int 1-3...
 1) Command line entry